-Users Review Of Concept 2 Rowing
+Concept2 model d vs e – Users Review Of Concept 2 Rowing

 I have been a member of a gym for a long time and I have usually stuck to the typical and familiar pieces of equipment such as the treadmill, stationary bike, and stair-stepping machine.
 I was afraid to try the gym’s Concept 2 Rowing because I thought it was too complicated for me, but a trainer at the gym offered to show me how to use it, and I have now come to the conclusion that the Concept 2 Rowing is an ideal piece of fitness equipment.
 It is not perfect, but it has everything I need and want to help me meet my fitness goals.

 The Concept 2 Rowing has many advantages to make it both easy and a pleasure to use.
 The seat is oversized and very comfortable, and it slides back and forth smoothly.
 The foot rests are made with safety in mind and have indentations in the heel area for your shoe to fit in firmly, and there are straps that go around your foot.
 The Concept 2 Rowing is a safety conscious machine.
-There isn’t much danger of falling off of it as it doesn’t require any balance, and it is easier on your joints and bones than running.

-The rowing apparatus on the Concept 2 Rowing has rubber on each end in the spot where your hands grip it to make it more comfortable to hold, and has the added bonus of adding friction when your hands sweat.
-The computer indicates the number of calories you are burning per hour at your current pace, the total number of calories you have burned, and the time you have spent working out on the Concept 2 Rowing .
+The rowing apparatus on the Concept 2 Rowing has rubber on each end in the spot where your hands grip it to make it more comfortable to hold and has the added bonus of adding friction when your hands sweat.
+The computer indicates the number of calories you are burning per hour at your current pace, the total number of calories you have burned, and the time you have spent working out on the Concept 2 Rowing.

 It is common knowledge that the computers on cardiovascular equipment can be off by up to 20% when calculating the number of calories you have expended in comparison with other machines such as the stair stepper.
 The Concept 2 Rowing appears to be more effective and burn more calories than many other types of fitness equipment.
 Elliptical machines are known to be a powerful calorie burner and the Concept 2 Rowing is in nearly the same category.
-The computer indicated I was burning between 400 and 460 calories per hour on the Concept 2 Rowing .
+The computer indicated I was burning between 400 and 460 calories per hour on the Concept 2 Rowing.
 I burn more on the elliptical, but less on the stationary bike.